qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

-When selecting :guilabel:`Global` mode two widgets become available to configure the minimum and maximum scale.
+When selecting :guilabel:`Global` mode two widgets become available to configure the minimum and maximum scales between which snapping is enabledS.

-When selecting :guilabel:`PerLayer` mode two columns become available to configure the minimum and maximum scale for each layer.
+When selecting :guilabel:`PerLayer` mode two columns become available to configure the minimum and maximum scales for each layer.

 Please note that the minimum and maximum scales follow the qgis convention : minimum scale is the most "zoom out" scale while maximum scale is the most "zoomed in".